Bachelor of Science (Honours) in Tourism and Event Management SE922

 What follow-on study opportunities are available?

-Graduates who achieve a minimum of a second class honours degree are eligible to apply to a range of masters and postgraduate courses within Institute of Technology Carlow, for example the MSc in Digital Marketing, Masters of Business or those available in other institutions.
+Graduates who achieve a minimum of a second class honours degree are eligible to apply to a range of masters and postgraduate courses within SETU Carlow, for example the MSc in Digital Marketing, Masters of Business or those available in other institutions.

 What exemptions will I receive?-